 Introduction

-2022 was a defining year for Redmi, Xiaomi’s sub-brand that continued to push the limits of affordability, innovation, and design.
+2022 was a defining year for Redmi, Xiaomi’s sub-brand that continued to push the limits of affordability, innovation, et conception.
 Cette année, Redmi expanded its lineup across various markets, bringing refined display technologies and bold color choices to users worldwide.
-Let’s explore the key Redmi models released in 2022, their display types, and color options — including those that were rebranded as POCO phones in global markets.
+Let’s explore the key Redmi models released in 2022, their display types, and color options — including those that were rebranded as PEU phones in global markets.

 Overview of Redmi in 2022